seed-labs/seed-labs/manuals/cloud/create_vm_aws.md

 We need to add firewall rules to allow two types of access, SSH and VNC.
 By default, AWS already added the rule to allow SSH, so we just need to add one rule to allow VNC.
-By default, VNC server listens to port 5900 + N, where N is the display number.
+VNC server listens to port 5900 + N, where N is the display number.
 For display `:1`, the port number is `5901`.
-To allow VNC server to have multiple windows, we specify a port range in the rule.
+To allow VNC server to have multiple displays, we specify a port range in the rule.
 After this step, the VM instance is created, and we are ready to launch this instance.